Private Uyuni Salt Flat (3 days)

 - Three nights in 3-stars hotels, in double or queen-size private room, with private bathroom, hot shower and sola panels heating:

-- Round trip shuttle between Calama's airport and San Pedro de Atacama.
+- Round trip shuttle between Calama airport and San Pedro de Atacama.

-- Entrance to Eduardo Avaroa Andean Fauna National Reserve (Bs.
+- Entrance fee to the Eduardo Avaroa Andean Fauna National Reserve (Bs.
 150 per person).

-- Entrance to Polques Hot Springs (Bs.
+- Entrance fee to the Polques Hot Springs (Bs.
 6 per person).

-- Entrance to Incahuasi Island (Bs.
+- Entrance fee to Incahuasi Island (Bs.
 30 per person).

-- Access to toilets on the way (approximately Bs.
-6 each acces).
+- Access to bathrooms along the way (approximately Bs.
+6 each time).

 - Comfortable and warm clothing.